Sigebert of Gembloux: Works

 The chronicle was very popular during the later Middle Ages; it gained a very high reputation, was circulated in numberless copies, and was used by many writers and found numerous continuators, serving as the basis of many later works of history.
 Notwithstanding various oversights and mistakes, the industry and wide reading of Sigebert deserve honorable mention.
 The original autograph manuscript is in the Royal Library of Belgium.

 Other works by Sigebert are a life of the Frankish king Sigebert III (Vita Sigeberti III regis Austrasiae), founder of the monastery of St. Martin at Metz.
 While at Metz he wrote the biography of Bishop Theodoric I of Metz (964–985), and also a long poem on the martyrdom of St. Lucy, whose relics were venerated at the Abbey of St. Vincent.
 After his return to Gembloux he also wrote similar works for this abbey, namely a long poem on the martyrdom of the Theban Legion—as Gembloux had relics of its reputed leader St. Exuperius (d.
-262)—and a history of the early abbots of Gembloux to 1048 (Gesta abbatum Gemblacensium).
+262)—and a history of the early abbots of Gembloux to 1048 (Gesta abbatum Gemblacensium), whichw as continued by Gottschalk of Gembloux.

 He also made a catalogue of one hundred and seventy-one ecclesiastical writers and their works from Gennadius to his own time, De scriptoribus ecclesiasticis, which mentions his own work.

 Sigebert was also a hagiographer.
 Among his writings in this connexion may be mentioned revisions of the biographies of St. Maclovius and the two early bishops of Liège, Theodard of Maastricht and Lambert of Maastricht; further the vita of Dietrich, bishop of Metz (d.
 984) who was the founder of the abbey of St Vincent in that city (Vita Deoderici, Mettensis episcopi) and of Wicbert or Guibert (d.
 962) who founded the abbey of Gembloux (Vita Wicberti).